 Who can visit the experience?
 Is it suggested for children and seniors?

 Lumina Borealis is a family friendly event suitable for all members of the family.
 You must be able to walk on a meandering outdoor trail approximately 1 km long.
 The pathway is designed to accommodate mobility aids such as all-terrain wheelchairs, however, as weather conditions change so might the ground conditions.

 How long does it last?

-Lumina Borealis will take approximately 45 to 60 minutes to complete the walk.
+Lumina Borealis will take approximately 45 to an hour minutes to complete.